-In 2014, the City will take steps to develop a pilot project, determine the estimated costs/benefits to the community, and determine the market viability.
+In 2016, the City will take steps to develop a pilot project, determine the estimated costs/benefits to the community, and determine the market viability.

 Action Responsible Party Timeframe Cost

-Flex housing project planning, City, CDA, Local Partners Ongoing Variable
+Flex housing project planning and City, CDA, Local Partners Ongoing Variable

-evaluation, and support
+evaluation

-• "Age in Place" Community-is a concept that was introduced during the comprehensive development plan update process.
-It involves the development of two-family and multifamily housing units within a senior community setting, where general maintenance and area amenities are financially supported by the owner and tenant population.
-The targeted development area is approximately 30 acres of vacant property abutting the Lexington Regional Health Center to the west.
+• "Age in Place" Community-is a concept that involves the development of mid to high density residential housing units within a senior (55+ years of age) community setting, where general maintenance and area amenities are financially supported by the owner and tenant population.
+The targeted development area for this concept is 30 acres of unimproved property abutting the Lexington Regional Health Center (LRHC) to the west.